AbbyCui/CalciumImagingAnalysis/README.md

 # Read the Docs!
 https://calciumimaginganalysis.readthedocs.io/en/latest/

-The readme here is deprecited and will soon be slimmed down in favor of ReadTheDocs.
+The readme here is deprecated and we have moved towards ReadTheDocs for any future updates.

 ## Input data and Folder Structure
 Put all scripts in the same folder named whatever you like, e.g. "PythonScripts"